NASholes/linuxserver-mumble/README.md

 This project implements a mumble-server using the LinuxServer.io base image.
 If you're interested in running a mumble-server on a NAS, this is what you want.

+## ⚠️**DEPRECATION WARNING**⚠️

+This project has been deprecated in favor of [quay.io/jzelinskie/murmur](https://quay.io/jzelinskie/murmur), which is Alpine Linux based and much smaller.

 ## Usage

 ```